ProQual CAT1 cable avoidance training with practical locator exercises

 CDM Regulations Coverage

 The ProQual CAT1 includes coverage of CDM Regulations as part of its theory assessment.
-This is a key differentiator from the EUS CAT1 and makes the ProQual the preferred route for principal designers, contractors, and organisations operating under CDM duty-holder obligations.
+This is a key differentiator from the EUSR CAT1 and makes the ProQual the preferred route for principal designers, contractors, and organisations operating under CDM duty-holder obligations.

 ProQual CAT1 practical assessment on training rig